-Mali: 2 hostages freed by extremists on plane to capital
+Mali: 3 European hostages, 1 Malian politician freed

 While a transitional civilian government has been chosen, new elections are being organized with a 2022 deadline, providing a possible new political avenue for Cisse.

-Sylvie Corbet in Paris and Krista Larson in Dakar, Senegal, contributed.
+Associated Press writers Nicole Winfield in Rome; Sylvie Corbet in Paris and Krista Larson in Dakar, Senegal, contributed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.